-Paris or China?
-Stunning photos compare Paris to a replica Chinese city
+Paris or China: Can you tell real thing from replica?

 That's the premise of Tianducheng -- an unassuming suburb of the eastern Chinese city of Hangzhou that also doubles as a large-scale replica of the French capital.

 Parisian photographer Francois Prost traveled to Tianducheng to photograph the town's recreations of iconic Parisian sights: from the Eiffel Tower to the classic Haussmann buildings and the Gardens of Versailles.
-Prost produced an eerie photo series comparing the two locations, called "Paris Syndrome" -- inviting the viewer to explore the similarities and differences between these duplicate cities.
+Prost produced an eerie photo series comparing the two locations, called "Paris Syndrome" -- inviting the viewer to explore the similarities and differences between these duplicate destinations.

 Duplitecture